shirat74/dvipdfm-x/README.md

    Dvipdfmx give the following warning message for fonts with this type of license:

-     This document contains `Preview & Print' only licensed font
+    `This document contains 'Preview & Print' only licensed font`

    For the font with this type of licensing, font embedding is allowed solely for the purpose of (on-screen) viewing and/or printing the